 Table of Contents

 The short answer: Yes, the cloud can be safe for banks.
-With the right security enforcement tools, controls, expertise, and intrusive detection and prevention systems in place, the cloud can provide a trusted technological foundation for a safe and highly secure infrastructure for even the largest banks.
+With the right security enforcement tools, controls, expertise, and intrusive detection and prevention systems in place, cloud computing in banking can provide a trusted technological foundation for a safe and highly secure infrastructure for even the largest banks.
 In fact, when compared with a bank’s pre-existing security infrastructure, the cloud can offer many banks additional controls aimed at improving data privacy and security, as well as tools and machine learning capabilities that can analyze and monitor data for irregular activity.

 With a comprehensive plan and the right approach, migrating systems, business processes, workloads, and applications to the cloud can even offer an opportunity to improve the security of a bank or financial institution’s technological infrastructure.
 That’s not saying the security of banks today is anything but first-rate.
 In fact, Canadian banks are already leaders in cybersecurity.
 They invest heavily in their pre-existing systems to protect their technological infrastructure, customer data, and the financial system itself from cybersecurity threats.
 But by migrating to a trusted cloud service provider, banks will have the opportunity to review current practices and leverage the expertise of world-class security experts.
 They will have access to specialized tools and governance frameworks designed specifically to monitor cloud environments.
 They will even be taking advantage of both the physical and digital infrastructure of cloud service providers that invest billions of dollars in order to ensure they meet the highest standards of privacy and security in their cloud computing platforms—we’re talking about some of the most trusted technology brands in the world, including Google, Microsoft, and Amazon.